smncd/kirby-image-formats/README.md

 ]) ?>
 ```

-The rendered HTML will be:
+The rendered HTML output will be:

 ```html
 <picture>